-ILLNESS PERIOD OF EXCLUSION COMMENTS Chickenpox 5 days from onset of rash Pregnant women up to 20 weeks and those in last 3weeks of pregnancy should inform their midwife that they have been in contact with chickenpox.
+• • • Chickenpox 5 days from onset of rash Pregnant women up to 20 weeks and those in last 3weeks of pregnancy should inform their midwife that they have been in contact with chickenpox.
 Any children being treated for cancer or on high doses of steroids should also seek medical advice.
-German For 5 days from onset of Pregnant women should inform their midwife Measles rash about contact Impetigo Until lesions are crusted or healed Antibiotic treatment by mouth may speed healing Measles 5 days from onset of rash Any children being treated for cancer or on high doses of steroids must seek medical advice Scabies Until treatment has been Two treatments one week apart for cases. commenced Treatment should include all household members and any other very close contacts Scarlet Fever 5 days after commencing antibiotics Antibiotic treatment recommended Slapped Cheek None Pregnant women up to 20 weeks must inform their Syndrome midwife about contact Diarrhoea and 48 hours from last episode Exclusion from swimming may be needed vomiting of diarrhoea or vomiting Hepatitis A Exclusion may be necessary Consult Public Health England Meningococcal Until recovered Communicable disease control will give advice on meningitis any treatment needed and identify contact requiring treatment.
+German For 5 days from onset of Pregnant women should inform their midwife Measles rash about contact Impetigo Until lesions are crusted or healed Antibiotic treatment by mouth may speed healing Measles 5 days from onset of rash Any children being treated for cancer or on high doses of steroids must seek medical advice Scabies Until treatment has been commenced Two treatments one week apart for cases.
+Treatment should include all household members and any other very close contacts Scarlet Fever 5 days after commencing antibiotics Antibiotic treatment recommended Slapped Cheek Syndrome None Pregnant women up to 20 weeks must inform their midwife about contact Diarrhoea and vomiting 48 hours from last episode of diarrhoea or vomiting Exclusion from swimming may be needed Hepatitis A Exclusion may be necessary Consult Public Health England Meningococca I meningitis Until recovered Communicable disease control will give advice on any treatment needed and identify contact requiring treatment.
 No need to exclude siblings or other close contacts.
-Viral Until fully recovered Milder illness Meningitis Threadworms None Treatment is recommended for the pupil and family members Mumps 5 days from onset of swollen glands Head Lice None once treated Treatment is recommended for the pupil and close contacts if live lice are found Conjunctivitis None Children do not usually need to stay off school with conjunctivitis if they are feeling well.
-If, however, they are feeling unwell with conjunctivitis they should stay off school until they feel better Influenza Until fully recovered Cold sores None Avoid contact with the sores Warts, None Verrucae should be covered in swimming pools, verrucae gymnasiums and changing rooms Glandular None fever Tonsillitis None
+Viral Meningitis Until fully recovered Milder illness Threadworms None Treatment is recommended for the pupil and family members Mumps 5 days from onset of swollen glands Head Lice None once treated Treatment is recommended for the pupil and close contacts if live lice are found Conjunctivitis None Children do not usually need to stay off school with conjunctivitis if they are feeling well.
+If, however, they are feeling unwell with conjunctivitis they should stay off school until they feel better Influenza Until fully recovered Cold sores None Avoid contact with the sores Warts, None Verrucae should be covered in swimming pools, verrucae gymnasiums and changing rooms Glandular fever None Tonsillitis None